-At 30 June 2015, the Company owed \$11,653 to Mr Weerasooriya for the reimbursement of business expenses.
+At 30 June 2016, the Company owed \$4,777 (30 June 2015: \$11,653) to Mr Weerasooriya for the reimbursement of business expenses.

 The Company entered into a lease for its principal place of business on Flinders Street in Melbourne which commenced on 1 July 2014 for an initial term of one year, with two further option terms of one year each.
 Mr Weerasooriya is the lessor under the lease.
-The option to extend this lease has not yet been executed and the lease is currently on a month by month basis.
-The rental paid on this lease during the year was \$24,753.
+The option to extend this lease had not been executed and the lease continued on a month by month basis.
+The rental paid on this lease during the year was \$24,753 (2015: \$24,753).

-During the previous financial period, the Company entered into convertible note agreements with its Directors and also with unrelated parties.
+During the financial period ended 30 June 2014, the Company entered into convertible note agreements with its Directors and also with unrelated parties.
 The convertible notes were issued with a conversion price of 20 cents per share and an interest rate of 12% per annum.
 Convertible note holders received attaching options expiring 30 June 2017, exercisable at 20 cents each, in lieu of an establishment fee.
 The attaching options were valued at \$0.06798 each using the Black-Scholes option valuation methodology.
-During the current year, on 12 September 2014, the Company issued shares and paid the accrued interest to note holders on conversion of their convertible notes.
+During the previous year, on 12 September 2014, the Company issued shares and paid the accrued interest to note holders on conversion of their convertible notes.